Reese Andy

 Reese Paul Andy (born March 31, 1973) is a retired American mixed martial artist.
 A professional from 2005 until 2008, he fought in the UFC and was a member of the Seattle Tiger Sharks in the IFL.

 Background

 Andy grew up in a family of four brothers, all of whom were All-American wrestlers.
 He started organized wrestling in the sixth grade, and went on to become a three-time 4-A state champion at Skyview High School in Billings, Montana.
-He also earned a Bronze Medal in the 1991 Greco-Roman Junior World Championships and participated in the 1993 World Espoir Greco-Roman Championships.
+He also earned a bronze medal in the 1991 Greco-Roman Junior World Championships and participated in the 1993 World Espoir Greco-Roman Championships.

 Wrestling career

-Andy wrestled in the 177-pound division for the Wyoming Cowboys from 1994-96.
+Andy wrestled in the 177-pound division for the Wyoming Cowboys from 1994 to 1996.
 He earned All-America honors in each of his three seasons, finishing sixth nationally at his weight in 1995 and second in 1994 and '96.
 He finished his collegiate career ranked seventh in school history with 110 career wins and seventh with 38 wins in a single season (1996).
 He was inducted into the Wyoming Athletics Hall of Fame in 2004.